BhargavKaramched/GeneRegulatoryNetworks/README.md

 positive_feedback_basal.ode is an ODE file that encodes positive feedback with an increasing Hill function, linear degradation, and an additive constant for basal production for a single protein species.

-toggle.ode is and ODE file that encodes the dynamical equations for the toggle switch
+toggle.ode is an ODE file that encodes the dynamical equations for the toggle switch

+negative_feedback_network.ode is an ODE file that encodes the activator repressor motif

+dnf.ode is an ODE file that encodes the delayed negative feedback oscillator